-For many labs, the refurbishment of equipment is an ideal option for some pieces of equipment that aren’t running quite as smooth as they used to.
+For many labs, the refurbishment of equipment is an ideal option for some pieces of equipment that aren’t running quite as smoothly as they used to.
 The process will involve taking apart each piece and fully cleaning the components.
 Once they are clean, they can be re-lubricated and put back together.
 During the process, you can identify any parts that are showing signs of wear and that may need to be replaced before reassembling the equipment.
 When this process is done, some equipment will work just as good as when it was brand new.

-Special note on Electronics in the lab
+Special note on electronics in the lab

-Maintenance of electronic devices in the lab is similar to general lab equipment.
-The three biggest enemies of electronic devices are dust, heat and (ironically) electricity.
+The maintenance of electronic devices in the lab is similar to general lab equipment.
+The three biggest enemies of electronic devices are dust, heat, and (ironically) electricity.
 Dust mostly collects in the computer cases so it’s a good idea to open the case from time to time and clean it.
 Heat can cause overheating of devices and damage the electronics.
 Keep your places well ventilated and keep the electronics away from the sources of heat.
 Too much electricity can also kill your devices.
 The best way to prevent this is to use surge protectors on electricity sockets.

 Tablets and smartphones are much safer to use in the lab though.
-They are mostly resistant to dust, water and electrical surges since they are only plugged in while charging.
-Some tablets are extremely robust and even resistant to some tough liquids, such as ethanol, acetone or acids.
+They are mostly resistant to dust, water, and electrical surges since they are only plugged in while charging.
+Some tablets are extremely robust and even resistant to some tough liquids, such as ethanol, acetone, or acids.

 The most common cause of damages in electronics remains the human factor.
 Simply, don’t drop your tablet on the floor, and you’ll be OK.

-Maintaining Software in the lab
+Maintaining software in the lab

 Many computers attached to instruments have disabled updates and antivirus software to improve performance and prevent software errors introduced by updates.
 While this is necessary, it is also a bad idea.
-Therefore, when buying new laboratory instruments, make sure they don’t break with system updates and ask for explanations about this from vendors.
+Therefore, when buying new laboratory instruments, make sure they don’t break with system updates, and ask for explanations about this from vendors.
 Computers without critical system updates and antivirus software are a big security threat to your network and organization, therefore you need to treat it carefully.